yxuansu/NAG-BERT/README.md

 Authors: Yixuan Su, Deng Cai, Yan Wang, David Vandyke, Simon Baker, Piji Li, and Nigel Collier

 ## Introduction:
-In this repository, we provide the related resources to our paper.
+In this repository, we provide the related resources to our EACL 2021 paper.
 We provide training and inference code for text summarization task.

 ## 1. Enviornment Installtion:
 ```yaml